Michael Sata: Personal life

+Michael Sata had a Bachelor's degree in Political Science from Atlantic International University, an unaccredited distance learning university in Honolulu, Hawaii, that has widely been described as a diploma mill.

 Illness and death

 Concerns about Sata's health grew during 2014 and some suggested that he was no longer really running the government due to his condition, although the government denied that.
 He stopped appearing in public, which seemed jarringly uncharacteristic for the notably extroverted and outspoken president.
 Observers thought he seemed unwell when he opened parliament on 19 September and over the course of the following month he failed to appear in public again.
 MMD leader Nevers Mumba alleged that the government was lying about Sata's health.
 He also missed a speech at the general debate of the sixty-ninth session of the United Nations General Assembly amid rumours he had fallen ill at a New York City hotel.

-On 19 October, he left the country for what was described as a medical check-up, leaving Edgar Lungu, the Minister of Defense, in charge of the country in his absence.
-Given the circumstances, including the sudden nature of the trip, Sata's absence from public view and the fact that the 50th anniversary of Zambian independence was only days away, many believed that Sata was very seriously ill.
+On 19 October, he left the country for what was described as a medical check-up, leaving Edgar Lungu, the Minister of Defence, in charge of the country in his absence.
+Given the circumstances, including the sudden nature of the trip, Sata's absence from public view and the fact that the fiftieth anniversary of Zambian independence was only days away, many believed that Sata was very seriously ill.

-Sata died on 28 October in London.
+Sata died in the late evening of 28 October at the King Edward VII's Hospital in London.
 He was receiving treatment for an undisclosed illness.
 Cabinet Secretary Roland Msiska issued a statement that he died late in the day.
 "As you are aware the president was receiving medical attention in London.
-The head of state passed on October 28.
+The head of state passed on 28 October.
 President Sata's demise is deeply regretted.
 The nation will be kept informed on burial arrangements."
-When he died at 23:00 in King Edward VII Hospital, his wife, Christine Kaseba, son, Mulenga, and other family members were with him at the time.
+His wife, Christine Kaseba, and son Mulenga were with him at the time of his death.
 He is the second President of Zambia to die in office, after Levy Mwanawasa's death only six years earlier in 2008.
-Vice-President Guy Scott was named acting leader until an election, making him the first white leader of a democratically elected Sub-Saharan African government and the first since F. W. de Klerk in Apartheid South Africa.

-Reactions

-Domestic

-Sata's predecessor, Rupiah Banda, said that Sata "was more than a public servant.
-He was a passionate competitor, a man of conviction and determination.
-He was also a loving son, a husband, a father, and friend to me, despite everything we've been through, a friend.
-Above all, Michael Sata was a Zambian, in body, soul, and spirit.
-We have gone through this before as a country and we made it to the other side because we were united.
-Let this be a time that we set aside the ideas that separate us, and embrace the humanity and dignity that unites us as a country and defines us as a people."

-Mark Chona, former special assistant to Kenneth Kaunda, Zambia's first president, said: "We are very devastated because he was a very hard working and committed president and leader.
-He was extremely passionate about anything he had decided to achieve."